HeapSpace/heapcon/content/speakers/jasa-niklanovic/index.md

 ---
-title: Incorporating engineers into the entire product lifecycle"
+title: Incorporating Engineers into the Entire Product Lifecycle"
 speaker: "Jaša Niklanovič"
 bio: "I’m a design driven senior frontend engineer with a passion for user experience.
 Starting off with a social sciences background, running a boutique web/mobile dev shop and working with startups from all over the globe pushed me to explore that personal sweet spot somewhere between engineering, UI/UX design, product and business from the very beginning of my career.
 A strong believer that best products are built when we connect passionate people with diverse skills in an environment, open to experimentation and failure.
-Currently building the future of content marketing Turtl.Fun fact about me: I'm raising 4 of the sweetest cats in the world - Fiona, Bella, Lexi & Indy."
+Currently building the future of content marketing Turtl.
+Fun fact about me: I'm raising 4 of the sweetest cats in the world - Fiona, Bella, Lexi & Indy."
 company: "Turtl"
-job: "Senior frontend engineer"
+job: "Senior Frontend Engineer"
 day: "26"
 track: "A"
 weight: 1330